GGayton/ProjectyBoi-v1.1/README.txt

 MEASUREMENT:
 The measurement folder holds the modules and scripts required to run the fringe projection system.
+The measurement is completed entirelyu using the QT library, which allows both multithreading, pixel writing and UI.

 \measurement\ProjectyBoi2001.py
-	initialises and runs all the code necessary, i.e.run ProjectyBoi2001.py to begin taking measurements.
+	initialises and runs all the code necessary, i.e. run ProjectyBoi2001.py to begin taking measurements.

 \measurement\ShowAllMeasurements.py